jaxxstorm/connecti/README.md

 #### Pulumi

-`connectme` uses Pulumi's automation API.
+`connecti` uses Pulumi's automation API.
 You'll need to ensure you have the Pulumi CLI installed and be logged into a state backend.

 Installation docs for your operating system can be found [here](https://www.pulumi.com/docs/get-started/install/)